Ribavirin: eIF4E targeting in cancer

-History
+History and culture

-Ribavirin was first made in 1972 under the national cancer institute's Virus-Cancer program.
+Ribavirin was first made in 1972 under the National Cancer Institute's Virus-Cancer program.
 This was done by researchers from International Chemical and Nuclear Corporation including Roberts A. Smith, Joseph T. Witkovski and Roland K. Robins.
 It was reported that ribavirin was active against a variety of RNA and DNA viruses in culture and in animals, without undue toxicity in the context of cancer chemotherapies.
 By the late 1970s, the Virus-Cancer program was widely considered a failure, and the drug development was abandoned.

+After the US Government announced that AIDS was caused by a retrovirus in 1984, drugs examined during the Virus-Cancer program and its focus on retroviruses were re-examined.
+Although the FDA first approved ribavirin as an antiviral in 1986, it was not indicated to treat HIV or AIDS.
+As a result, many people with AIDS sought to obtain black market ribavirin via buyer's clubs.
+The drug was approved for investigational use against hantavirus in the United States in 1993, but the results from a non-randomized uncontrolled trial were not encouraging: 71% of recipients became anemic and 47% died.

+In 2002 with the SARS outbreak, early speculation focused on ribavirin as a possible anti-SARS agent.
+Early protocols adopted in Hong Kong adopted a "Hit Hard Hit Early" approach treating SARS with high doses of off-label steroids and Ribavirin.
+Unfortunately, it later turned out this haphazard approach was at best ineffective and at worst fatal, with many deaths attributed to SARS caused by ribavirin toxicity.

 Names

 Ribavirin is the INN and USAN, whereas tribavirin is the BAN.
 Brand names of generic forms include Copegus, Ribasphere, Rebetol.

 Derivatives

 Ribavirin is possibly best viewed as a ribosyl purine analogue with an incomplete purine 6-membered ring.
 This structural resemblance historically prompted replacement of the 2' nitrogen of the triazole with a carbon (which becomes the 5' carbon in an imidazole), in an attempt to partly "fill out" the second ring--- but to no great effect.
 Such 5' imidazole riboside derivatives show antiviral activity with 5' hydrogen or halide, but the larger the substituent, the smaller the activity, and all proved less active than ribavirin.
 Note that two natural products were already known with this imidazole riboside structure: substitution at the 5' carbon with OH results in pyrazofurin, an antibiotic with antiviral properties but unacceptable toxicity, and replacement with an amino group results in the natural purine synthetic precursor 5-aminoimidazole-4-carboxamide-1-β-D-ribofuranoside (AICAR), which has only modest antiviral properties.